Theoretical and experimental studies of energy modulation to demodulation in seeded free-electron lasers: Diagnostics of residual energy modulation

-The experimental proposal efficiently utilizes SXFEL's existing seeding line infrastructure and modulator undulators with minimal modifications -- particularly the EEHG and cascaded EEHG-HGHG schemes \citep{Liu2021,Feng22}.
-This approach leverages the facility's existing modulator undulators while providing an ideal platform for verifying the fundamental energy modulation–demodulation process.
+The diagnostic study is based on the SXFEL seeding beamline infrastructure and modulator undulators, particularly those developed for the EEHG and cascaded EEHG-HGHG schemes \citep{Liu2021,Feng22,qi2025}.
+This configuration provides a realistic basis for evaluating residual energy modulation after the demodulation process, where the bunching factor is inferred from the coherent-radiation response of a short diagnostic undulator combined with dispersion scans rather than from FEL amplification at a target harmonic wavelength.
 A schematic of the complete system layout is presented in Fig.~\ref{fig:6}.

 The diagnostic strategy is based on two complementary techniques, whose feasibility is validated through numerical simulations.
 Specifically, the coherent undulator radiation method \citep{Feng2013} is simulated using the \textsc{GENESIS} code, while the dispersion-scan method \citep{Prat2020a} is modeled with the \textsc{OCELOT} code \citep{Tomin2017}.
-Together, these simulations are employed to assess and validate the feasibility of the proposed measurement scheme.
+Together, these simulations are employed to assess the resolution and robustness of the residual-modulation diagnostics.
 This section focuses on the high-power seed laser case, where a phase shift of $\phi = 0.96\pi$ yields a residual energy modulation amplitude of approximately 0.24—within the range of current experimental detectability.
 These techniques are strategically deployed in an alternating configuration based on specific measurement requirements.
 This dual-diagnostic approach enables comprehensive cross-validation of experimental results, yielding both indirect assessment of modulation fidelity during the FEL amplification process and direct time-resolved characterization of the electron beam's final energy distribution.
 Notably, this similar methodology parallels the diagnostic framework implemented at FERMI \citep{Allaria2025}, demonstrating the universality of this approach for seeded FEL characterization.